-8 Tips To Manage Your Child’s Diabetes This Winter
+8 Tips to Control Your Child’s Diabetes During Winter

 Diabetes in children is quite common these days.
 And since the blood sugar levels tend to escalate, during winters, it is important to maintain it regularly.
 But how do you ensure that your child stays healthy and his/her diabetes is in control?
-Well before we move on to the ways to manage your child's diabetes, let's see what is diabetes first
+Well before we move on to the ways to manage your child's diabetes, let's see what is diabetes first.
+It needs a little more managing, especially in young children as they tend to avoid the routine check-ups and other things important related to maintain the right blood sugar levels.
+Our pro-parent blogger Janaki Srinivasan throws some light on how you can manage your child’s diabetes this winter.
+[Know - Diabetes Causes, Symptoms & Ways to Help Diabetic Child As Parent]

 What Is Diabetes?